-*And I’ll just add here that if your puppy is already older than 13 weeks when you get him, don’t worry!
+*And if your puppy is already older than 13 weeks when you get him, don’t worry!
 You can (and definitely should) still socialize your dog!
 He just might be in a slightly more shy or anxious stage of life - nothing you can’t overcome with positive socialization and conditioning.

 Most new dog owners are surprised to hear that their puppy really shouldn’t go outside or meet other dogs until they have all of their shots.
 This typically happens around the 16 week mark…which is after that magic socialization window we just talked about.

-It’s true, before he has his shots, you puppy will be at risk for catching some nasty diseases - like parvovirus - that you definitely want to protect him from.
+It’s true, before he has his shots, your puppy will be at risk for catching some nasty diseases - like parvovirus - that you definitely want to protect him from.

 But you have to weigh the risks.

-In my opinion, the risks of your puppy getting these illnesses is tiny compared to the danger your puppy will be in if he develops behavior problems later in life.
+In my opinion, the risks of your puppy getting these illnesses is tiny compared to the danger your puppy will be in if you don't socialize him.
 You should still be careful, of course, but don't let fear hold you back from socializing your dog.